×

 • Travel

 Another thing to track is a return of a regular cycle.
-Over a longer period of time you will be able to observe your long-term cycle changes, and this can indicate that treatments or lifestyle changes are working.
+Over a longer period of time you'll be able to observe your long-term cycle changes, and this can indicate that treatments or lifestyle changes are working.
 Charting your cycle is a wonderful way to track your progress.

 Family Planning